-- Use signage and barriers to instigate a single direction flow around a building - usually clockwise - so that people cannot pass in open spaces - Encourage use of the stairs to reduce pressure on the lifts.
-Dedicate one staircase for upwards travel and one for downwards, using signage to show people how far apart they need to walk - Install strict lift occupancy levels of typically 1-2 people per lift - Open up additional building entrances and exits to ensure there's no congestion or unnecessary queuing - Install queuing graphics in reception, or anywhere else where people might be likely to queue, to demonstrate a 2m distance - See staff restaurant section for ideas to manage people flow
+- Use signage and barriers to instigate a single direction flow around a building so that people can pass in open spaces - Encourage use of the stairs to reduce pressure on the lifts.
+Dedicate one staircase for upwards travel and one for downwards, using signage to show people how far apart they need to walk - Install strict lift occupancy levels of typically 1-2 people per lift - Open up additional building entrances and exits to ensure there's no congestion or unnecessary queuing - Install queuing graphics in reception, or anywhere else where people might be likely to queue, to demonstrate the social distancing rules - See staff restaurant section for ideas to manage people flow

 During the lockdown period, many people became accustomed to using video conferencing technology and, wherever possible, it should continue to be used and face-to-face meetings be kept to a minimum.
-Collaborative tools such as Microsoft Teams, Basecamp and Slack can enable collaboration without having to meet face-to-face.
+Collaborative tools such as Microsoft Teams, Zoom and Slack can enable collaboration without having to meet face-to-face.
 If meeting rooms do have to be used, then consider the following:

 - Use large open spaces, such as atriums or even outside, for town hall-style meetings with the appropriate social distancing measures - Encourage walk and talk meetings outside where possible - Reconfigure meeting rooms to support social distancing.
-Reduce the number of chairs by half and position tables accordingly - Change the room-booking system to reflect the reduced capacity spaces - Install signage requesting people not to move the furniture and explaining how to use the space safely
+Reduce the number of chairs by half and position tables accordingly - Change the room-booking system to reflect the reduced capacity spaces - Install signage requesting people not to move the furniture and explaining how to use the space safely.
+Signage should detail how many people can use the room at any one time